Skip to main content

 Duct cleaning alone is not a complete solution.
 For best results: clean ducts, then immediately install a MERV 11+ filter.
 Consider a UV light system to kill biological allergens.
 Control humidity below 50% (dust mites cannot survive below 50% humidity).
 Vacuum with HEPA filtration weekly.
 The combination of these steps provides the most significant allergy relief.

 For Austin residents with severe cedar allergies, the ideal routine is: duct cleaning in early March after cedar season, MERV 11 filter changed monthly during pollen peaks, and windows kept closed from December through February.
-If you have been dealing with persistent allergy symptoms indoors and your ducts have not been cleaned in several years, this is one of the highest-impact changes you can make.
+If your allergy meds are barely keeping up and you cannot remember the last time your ducts were cleaned, this is the single highest-impact change you can make for your indoor environment.
+Call (512) 601-4451 and ask about our post-cedar-season cleaning - your sinuses will thank you by the end of the week.

 Learn more about our professional services related to this topic: